 4 and 1/ 2 cups water

-To make pastelitos, first, I assemble all of the filling ingredients, cook the filling, make the dough, and then fill the individual pastelitos.
-After I form the individual pastelitos, I freeze them in a single layer on sheet pans in the freezer for around one half day.
-When they are frozen hard, I pack them away in airtight containers in the freezer until the day of the party.
+To make pastelitos, first, assemble all filling ingredients, cook filling, make dough, and then, fill individual pastelitos.
+After individual pastelitosare formed, freeze them in a single layer on sheet pans in freezer for one half day.
+When they are frozen hard, pack them away in airtight containers in freezer until the day of the party.
 On the day of the party, they go straight from the freezer to the deep fryer, without defrosting, just like Syrian kibbeh or Moroccan cigars.

 Place chicken breasts in a large sauté pan with a tight fitting lid.
 Season them with a little salt and pepper, pour in enough cold water to barely cover them.
-Turn heat on high, until chicken breasts and water come to a boil, then without removing the lid, turn off heat, and let breasts cool down in poaching liquid.
-This method yields perfectly poached chicken, cooked all the way through while retaining a moist texture.
-When chicken breasts are cool, you may shred them.
+Turn heat on high, until chicken breasts and water come to a boil, then without removing lid, turn off heat, and let breasts cool down in poaching liquid.
+This method yields perfectly poached chicken, cooked all through while retaining a moist texture.
+When chicken breasts are cool, shred them.

-Preheat a very large sauté pan with a lid, you could use a dutch oven, and when it is hot add 3 tablespoons of oil.
+Preheat a very large sauté pan with a lid, you could use a dutch oven, add 3 tablespoons of oil.
 Next, toss diced onion, tomato, and green pepper into the pan.
 Sauté mix for a moment and season with salt and pepper.
-When vegetables are translucent toss in green beans, carrots, potatoes and give vegetables a stir.
+When vegetables are translucent, toss in green beans, carrots, potatoes and give vegetables a stir.
 Adjust salt and pepper to your taste and add cumin.
 Continue to sauté for a few moments.
 Add shredded chicken breasts.
-Stir until the mixture is dry and starting to stick , and then add one cup of chicken poaching liquid.
+Stir until mixture is dry and starting to stick , and then add one cup of chicken poaching liquid.
 Cover and let filling steam for a few moments.
-Uncover filling and stir until all the liquid is evaporated or absorbed and the mix is starting to stick.
-Turn off the heat and let the mixture cool.
+Uncover filling and stir until liquid is evaporated and mix is starting to stick.
+Turn off heat and cool.
 Taste and adjust seasoning one more time.

-For dough: measure masa flour in a large bowl and add the salt and mix.
+For dough: measure masa flour in a large bowl and add salt and mix.
 Combine the Achiote paste with ½ cup of water and mix to dissolve.
 Add Achiote liquid to Maseca.
-Pour the next 4 and ½ cups of water and oil into dough and begin to knead by hand.
-Work dough until it gathers together in a large ball pulling away from the sides of the bowl cleanly.
+Pour water and oil into dough and begin to knead by hand.
+Work dough until it gathers together in a large ball pulling away from the sides of bowl cleanly.
 It is very soft and easy to work with.
-Prepare a tortilla press (available at house ware stores, not expensive).
-Place a thick small plastic on one side of the press and have another piece of plastic ready for the top.
+Prepare a tortilla press.
+Place a thick small plastic on one side of press and have another piece of plastic ready for top.
 Prepare a bowl of water to moisten your hands as this makes working with the dough easier.
 Moisten your hands and make balls out of dough about walnut size.
 Place a ball in the center of the tortilla maker, cover with another sheet of plastic, then bring the top of press down and flatten to about 1/8 inch thick and three inch diameter.